AlexCppns/ac-fancy-input/README.md

 - Text with mixed colors inside input.
 - Custom nested suggestions with template support.

-## Basic Usage

-For now see the example folder

 ## Dependencies

 This requires angular version 1.2.9, later versions were not tested and earlier versions will likely not work.

+## Basic Usage

+You can install the most up to date version via:

+    bower install ac-fancy-input#0.3.0

+See the example folder for details on how to use this module.
+A short description of the features is also given below.

 ## Directives